-As the speed of change continues to increase, change management is a fundamental competency needed by managers, supervisors, Human Resources staff, and organization leaders.
-To tap my readers' wisdom, I surveyed readers about their change management experience.
+As the speed of change continues to increase, change management is a fundamental competency needed by managers, supervisors, Human Resources staff, employees, and organization leaders.
+To tap the readers' wisdom, we surveyed readers about their change management experience.

-I have collected and categorized my readers' thoughts and recommendations.
-Their words demonstrate the nuances of change strategy, planning, implementation, and courage much more graphically than any I can offer on my own.
-Here, in the words of my readers, is their best advice about change management.
+This article collected and categorized these readers' thoughts and recommendations.
+Their words demonstrate the nuances and stages of change strategy, planning, implementation, and courage much more graphically than any we can offer.
+Here, in the words of the readers, is their best advice about change management.

 Change Strategy and Planning